Thurston County ends week with 389 COVID-19 cases, shattering previous weekly high

 The increase in cases here and throughout the state resulted in new restrictions announced Sunday by Gov. Jay Inslee.
 The restrictions apply to a range of businesses, religious services and weddings and funeral receptions.

 Sunday’s announcement followed one earlier in the week that offered guidance for Thanksgiving.
-Thurston County Health Officer Dr. Dimyana Abdelmalek has already recommended that in-person learning wind down, except for small groups of students with the highest need, and that remote learning continue until January.
+Thurston County Health Officer Dr. Dimyana Abdelmalek has already recommended that in-person learning wind down at the county’s schools, except for small groups of students with the highest need, and that remote learning continue until January.

 Of the overall total here, 1,749 people have recovered or are recovering, 158 have been hospitalized at some point during their illness and 39 have died.
 The county is also reporting 12 COVID-19 outbreaks at congregate care settings.
 Eleven of the 12 locations have been identified as four adult family homes, four nursing homes and three assisted living facilities.